fernandocanizo/lotr-game-data-sheets/README.md

-# lotr-game-data-sheets
+# LOTR Game Data Sheets

-A website with a set of tools and data sheets about the game Lord Of The Rings by NetEase Games
+A website with a set of tools and data sheets about the game [Lord Of The Rings](https://www.lotr-risetowar.com/) by NetEase Games.